Like a lot of farmers in Michigan, Kelly Vallelunga, from Long Valley Farm

-Going forward, MIFMA hopes to share the lessons learned from the Hoophouses for Health program and potentially finance additional rounds of loans.
+Going forward, MIFMA and partners hope to share the lessons learned from the Hoophouses for Health program and potentially finance additional rounds of loans.

 Among the aspects of the program that Ball found significant were the support offered to farmers in the form of site visits and remote assistance by hoophouse experts

 like researcher Adam Montri from Michigan State University, as well as the overall ease of using the program.

 “We really endeavored through this program to make it easy for farmers to apply,” Shreve says, “…it wasn’t just a loan program, but had all the wraparound services that farmers would need to participate and really thrive in the program.”
 A supportive and easy-to-use program is important for growers like Ball and Vallelunga, who typically work 80 hours a week.
 Compared to other state and federal programs that Ball describes as “unwieldy,” the program is unique.

 For her part, Shreve hopes that growers and institutions who have participated in the program continue to work together.
 “We’re providing technical assistance even as farmers are graduating from the program,” she says, “to ensure that they have the capacity and the tools and resources they need to continue those relationships even after they’ve paid back their loan.”